-As most segments tend to be over-segmented, a geo-object can contain multiple segments.
+As most super-pixels tend to be over-segmented, an object can contain multiple super-pixels.
 Thus, information from the \emph{${P}_{1}$} and \emph{${P}_{2}$} can sometimes only represent the object partially.
-To enhance the representation of global geo-objects, information from the \emph{${P}_{3}$} and \emph{${P}_{4}$} need to be extracted.
-In certain cases, some small segments are completely segmented without over-segmentation errors (see the blue geo-object in Fig.\ref{input}).
-In this situation, the designed multi-level information strategy provides not only global information for better overall representation but also neighbouring information that improves the robustness of region-merging.
-Thus, small and large segments can be well-represented following the designed protocol.
+To enhance the representation of global objects, information from the \emph{${P}_{3}$} needs to be extracted.
+In certain cases, some small super-pixels are completely segmented without over-segmentation errors.
+In this situation, the designed shift-scale information strategy provides not only global information for better overall representation but also neighbouring information that improves the robustness of region merging.
+Thus, small and large super-pixels can be well-represented following the designed protocol.